Located in North Richmond, Beat one is everything north of Clay Street. The area of town commonly known as The Heights and includes George Park.

 Officer Prinshere Hall

-I located a junk vehicle this month at 1302 San Jacinto.
+I located a junk vehicle this month at 1305 Fair Oaks.
 Unfortunately I was unable to make contact with the owner; however I left a junk vehicle notice at the residence.
-I will be checking back and following up on this junk vehicle during the first part of March.
+I will be checking back and following up on this junk vehicle during the first part of April.

 I checked this month and Isabel Salinas the RSO in Beat 1 is currently incarcerated in the Texas Department of Corrections.